Super current content!

 His team of 25 youth competitors has amassed over 200+ podium finishes during the last calendar year!
 These videos will give you and your child all you need to make sure they know the basics; because as we know the ones who make less mistakes wins.

-Professor Felipe Guedes is a Brazilian Jiu Jitsu Black Belt under Prof. Flavio "Cachorrinho" Almeida, and Master Carlos Gracie Jr. He is a Pan American Absolute division champion, a Bronze medalist at the NoGi World Championship, and a 4 time American National Champion.
+Professor Felipe Guedes is a First Degree Brazilian Jiu Jitsu Black Belt under Prof. Flavio "Cachorrinho" Almeida, and Master Carlos Gracie Jr. He is a Pan American Absolute division champion, a Bronze medalist at the NoGi World Championship, and a 4 time American National Champion.

 We are confident you will enjoy watching the high definition videos from this course and learning techniques that were recorded from 3 different angles with professional voice over technology.
 Check out the promo video and see for yourself!